davidclin/gcp-alibaba-vpn/redundancy.md

 gateways will not connect until you've configured the on-premises gateway and created firewall rules in GCP to allow traffic through the tunnel between the Cloud VPN  gateway and the on-premises gateway.
-1. Repeat to create the second VPN gateway.
+1. Repeat all steps above to create the second VPN gateway with two tunnels.

 #### Configure firewall rules